-CELL PHONES "YONDR POUCHES"
+CELL PHONES

-- Cell phones are required to be TURNED OFF AND PUT AWAY upon entering the school building. - UNTIL the Yondr Pouches are issued and the Policy is implemented, Cell phones may be used with the approval of your teacher(s) and for scholastic purposes only. - SPHS recommends students DO NOT lend or allow other students to use their telephonic or electronic devices. - The school is NOT responsible and will NOT replace any lost, stolen, or damaged electronic or telephonic devices including but not limited to: ear pods, chargers, cell phones, tablets, Apple Watches, etc.
+- Cell phones are required to be TURNED OFF AND PUT AWAY upon entering the school building. - Cell phones may be used with the approval of your teacher(s) and for scholastic purposes only. - SPHS recommends students DO NOT lend or allow other students to use their telephonic or electronic devices. - The school is NOT responsible and will NOT replace any lost, stolen, or damaged electronic or telephonic devices including but not limited to: ear pods, chargers, cell phones, tablets, Apple Watches, etc.